Yay295/AssignmentProblemComparison/README.md

 [Paolo Bonzini]'s code is an updated fork of [Mattias Andrée]'s code.
 Considering it's slower and emits more warnings, I'm not sure it was a worthwhile update.

 The [University of Melbourne] code doesn't actually solve it for you, but guides you along to a solution.
-Unfortunately, it's so broken that it won't let you reach a solution in many cases.
+I included it anyways since it must have some code to be able to guide you "correctly".

 [Vamsi Kundeti]'s code passed my first test without crashing, but I wasn't able to determine what result it found.
 The code is a mess, and since it crashed on the second and third test I didn't bother checking the first more closely.